mmitch/gonefishing/README.md

 - translate README (don't want to...)
 - save stored gear over login/logout.
   check if this could lead to confusion and problems
-- use a flag instead of RightHandItemId to rememver a stored set, otherwise wearing no gloves breaks things